 judgment and fair methods in determining grades.
 They inform their students at the

-beginning of the semester about the course requirements and evaluation criteria.
-Any
+beginning of the term about the course requirements and evaluation criteria.
+Any time

-Instructors submit grades at the end of the semester.
+Instructors submit grades at the end of the course.
 The following grades and corresponding

 grade points are used at Nicolet College: